AleksBulajic/API_NOpayTOplay/proposal.md

     4. implement a route to be able to add a free to play game

 ### Stretch Goals
     1. Seach game by genre.
-    2. Have a more animated front-end version.
+    2. Have a more animated front-end.
     3. Have a user authentication.
-    4. havng a rating system.
+    4. Havng a rating system.